leecade/react-i/README.md

     </svg>
     ```

-    Don't case the redundant code, we have a tool in `tools` folder to convert it.
+    Don't case the redundant code, we have a tool (in `./tools` folder) to convert it.

     run `./svg-icon origin.svg`, output: